aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module3-genai-applications/application-components.en.md

 The Loan Processing Agent is the conductor of this orchestra.
 Let's see how it processes John's application:

 :::code{language=bash showCopyAction=true}

-# Open the main agent to see the orchestration:
+## Open the main agent to see the orchestration:

 code /workshop/workshops/eks-genai-workshop/static/code/module3/credit-validation/credit-underwriting-agent.py
 :::

+Notice that the instructions provided in the code are in plain english.
+BAsed on our instructions, the LLM create the workflow as mentioned below.
+This results in improved agility and easier transition from requirements to code.
+Agentic workflows are redefining the way we build systems and as the capabilities of LLM grows over time, it will be easier to build systems.

 ### **The Agent's Workflow for John:**